brianc/node-sql/README.md

 ## contributing

 I __love__ contributions.
+If I could, I would write __love__ 500 times, but that would be readme bloat.

+Still, that's how much I love them.
+Let's work _together_ on this.

 If you want to contribute here's what you do:

 1. fork the repo
 2. `git pull https://github.com/(your_username)/node-sql`